 Set protection functions allow the user to set volume protection on a mailbox (see Section 7.1.4).
 The requester must either be the owner of the mailbox or have BYPASS privilege.
-The VAX/VMS operating system provides a single function code:
+The VMS operating system provides the following function code:

-IO\$SETMODE!IO\$M_SETPROT-set protection
+IO\$SETMODE!IO\$M_SETPROT-Set protection

-This function code takes one device/function-dependent argument:
+This function code takes the following device- or function-dependent argument:

-P2-a volume protection mask
+• P2-A volume protection mask

-The protection mask specified by P2 is a 16-bit mask with four bits for each class of owner: SYSTEM, OWNER, GROUP, and WORLD.
+The protection mask specified by P2 is a 16-bit mask with four bits for each class of owner: SYSTEM, OWNER, GROUP, and WORLD, as shown in Figure 7-7.